 Suppose that $W$ is a chain complex over a $\C$-algebra and $u,v$ are cycles in $W$, we write $u \approx v$ if $\exists ~c\in \C\setminus \{0\}$ such that $u$ is homologous to $c \cdot v$.
 In particular, if $M,M'$ are matrix factorizations of the same potential over a graded commutative unital $\C$-algebra and $f,g:M\rightarrow M'$ are morphisms of matrix factorizations, we write $f \approx g$ if $\exists ~c\in \C\setminus \{0\}$ such that $f \simeq c \cdot g$. \end{definition}

-Let $\Gamma_1,\Gamma_2$ be two colored MOY graphs with a one-to-one correspondence $F$ between their end points such that \begin{itemize} \item every exit corresponds to an exit, and every entrance corresponds to an entrance, \item edges adjacent to corresponding end points have the same color. \end{itemize} Mark $\Gamma_1,\Gamma_2$ so that every pair of corresponding end points are assigned the same alphabet, and alphabets associated to internal marked points are pairwise disjoint.
-Let $\mathbb{X}_1,\mathbb{X}_2,\dots,\mathbb{X}_n$ be the alphabets assigned to the end points of $\Gamma_1,\Gamma_2$.
+Let $\Gamma_1,\Gamma_2$ be two MOY graphs with a one-to-one correspondence $F$ between their end points such that \begin{itemize} \item every exit corresponds to an exit, and every entrance corresponds to an entrance, \item edges adjacent to corresponding end points have the same color. \end{itemize} Mark $\Gamma_1,\Gamma_2$ so that every pair of corresponding end points are assigned the same alphabet.
+Assume $\mathbb{X}_1,\mathbb{X}_2,\dots,\mathbb{X}_n$ are the alphabets assigned to the end points of $\Gamma_1$ and $\Gamma_2$.

 \begin{definition}

 which is a $\zed_2$-graded chain complex, where the $\zed_2$-grading is induced by the $\zed_2$-gradings of $C(\Gamma_1), ~C(\Gamma_2)$.
 The quantum gradings of $C(\Gamma_1), ~C(\Gamma_2)$ induce a quantum pregrading on $\Hom_F(C(\Gamma_1),C(\Gamma_2))$.